marcin-wosinek/blog/_posts/2013-04-13-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 ## jQuery is not enouth
 * jQuery is cool, but it's just DOM manipulation library
-* beside it we need some sollution for architecture
+* beside it we need some sollution for architecture (screen with jquery description about it self)

 ## Programming best practices in front end?
-* in short - front end js is quite hacky
+* in short - front end js used to be quite hacky
 * unit tests are rare
 * lack of design patterns and serious aproach to architecture

 ## Solution
-* using frameworks
+* just use frameworks
+(framework slide?)

 ## Browserside js frameworks
 * backbone
 * angular
 * ember
+(logos)

 ## Backbone is in Drupal Core
+* introduced mid October 2012

 ## What is Backbone?
+* one of the most popular js MV\* framework

 ## Model
+* one pice of data

 ## View
+* binds DOM events to model
+* update DOM on model changej

 ## Collection
+* puts together bunch of models

 ## Routing
+* mechanism of fireing functions based on place in aplication

 ## Front end templating
+* allows us to dynamically build html on browser side

 ## What is already implemented using backbone in drupal?
+* edit - inplace editing for fields

 ## What we can use Backbone for?
 * current implementations

 ## Using backbone in a module
+(waits for example code)

 ### Presentation